Use the links on the Districts page to find local meeting schedules and how to contact AA in your community.

-To save on shipping costs, groups and individuals can order literature in any quantities from the CMIA32 Literature Committee by email at Literature@cmia32.org or call Ray H. - his phone number is in the printed CMIA32 minutes.
+To save on shipping costs, groups and individuals can order literature in any quantities from the CMIA32 Literature Committee by email at Literature@cmia32.org.

 The A.A.
 Grapevine magazine, "Our Meeting in Print", has recently published three new books, Step By Step, Emotional Sobriety II, and Into Action.
 Order these and other publications at the "Grapevine Store" or purchase from the CMIA32 literature table.

 Groups wishing to send contributions to Area 32 can mail them to:

 CMIA 32 Treasurer

 c/o Sherri L

 635 Woodcreek Court

 Saline, MI 48176

 Be sure to identify the group and remember — it isn't safe to mail cash.
 For GSO guidance on group contributions, see these publications:

 Complete these forms and send to the Registrar to submit the information to GSO: